Homeless Services Utilization (HSU) Dashboards

 Figure 1: BTG’s Point-In-Time Count (PIT) Results, 2015-2024

-Figure 2: Year-On-Year Percent Change in Persons Served, PIT Total Homeless
+Figure 2: Year-Over-Year Percentage Change in Persons Served, PIT Homelessness

 Figure 3: Total Persons Served